cagdasoztekin/community-detection-survey/README.md

 Group_4*.pdf : is the original pdf file

 so-far.pdf : is the pdf file of the current version of the latex source

+Use sharelatex.com to easily modify and compile the latex source.